JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 * _iOS application_ – an Xcode project that builds into the iOS application.

 ![Basic Multiplatform Mobile project structure](basic-project-structure.png){width=500}

+This is the structure of a Multiplatform Mobile project that you create with a Project Wizard in IntelliJ IDEA or Android Studio.
+Real-life projects can have more complex structure; we consider these three components essential.

 ## Run your application